 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In the Department of Developmental Services this class is accountable for assisting in the supervision and implementation of programs designed for persons with mental retardation.
+In the Department of Developmental Services this class is accountable for assisting in the supervision and implementation of programs designed for individuals with an intellectual disability.

 GUIDELINES FOR JOB CLASS USE

-1. At a training school of the Department of Developmental Services this class is responsible for a unit consisting of living quarters housing 60-120 clients and provides assistance to the shift supervisor.
+- At a training school of the Department of Developmental Services this class is responsible for a unit consisting of living quarters housing 60-120 individuals and provides assistance to the shift supervisor.

 Receives general direction from a Director of Residential Programs or other employee of higher grade.